 Visit Salamanca and the Hobart Docks

 Salamanca Place is the name of the main street located in front of Hobart’s docks, which is backed by old sandstone warehouses that now house art galleries, restaurants, shops, theatres and cafés.
 During the week there is paid parking on this road, but every Saturday the whole place is closed to traffic as the famous Salamanca Markets are held here!
 If you are in Hobart on a Saturday then a visit to the markets is a must-do, as there are so many wonderful goods on sale, as well as delicious food and live music.
-Even if you visit on another day there’s still plenty to see and explore in this area though, including museums, fish punts, pubs and buskers.
-I previously wrote a self-guided walking tour of the area, which contains more details of things to see and do in and around Salamanca!

 Explore Battery Point

 Battery Point is one of my favourite Hobart neighbourhoods as it’s filled with beautiful old architecture, cute cafés, antique shops, parks and more.
 I even lived here for a while when I was at uni!
 It’s located just behind the Salamanca and like most places that are now very trendy (and expensive) was once the slums area of Hobart.
 I mostly enjoy wandering the winding streets to look at the many beautiful little cottages.
-See the previous post I already mentioned for more but make sure you stop off at Jackman and McRoss for some tasty baked goods, have a beer or a meal at the Shipwright’s Arms and visit the Narryna Heritage Museum if you want to learn more about the history of the area.

-Discover Hobart’s history at the TMAG
+Discover Hobart’s history at the city’s museums

 The Tasmanian Museum and Art Gallery (TMAG for short) is one of the places mentioned in that other post, but it still deserves its own entry here!
 This is an excellent museum for learning all about the history of Hobart and Tasmania, plus it contains interesting exhibits about Antarctic exploration and plenty of art since it’s a gallery as well as a museum.
 Best of all, it’s totally free to explore!
 I used to love coming here as a child to see the exhibits about Tasmanian animals (you can see Tassie Devils as well as the now-extinct Tasmanian Tiger) and when I was in uni I often came to draw or see the latest current art exhibits.
 They also run excellent activities for kids and other events throughout the year, see what will be on when you visit here.